kojiishi/git-iblame/README.md

 Features:

-* Moving the cursor to the line of your interests.
+* The interactive "current line" specifies the line of your interests.
-* Traversing to older or newer trees of the line interactively.
+* Easy and instant traversal to older or newer trees of the line interactively.
-* Seeing the commit or the diff of the line at any trees.
+* Inspect the commit or the diff that inserted the line.
-* Seeing and traversing to commits that deleted lines.
+* Deleted lines are also shown for inspections.

 The `git-iblame` is built for speed.
 Computing all the history of a file is an expensive task,